 No trip to Medellin is complete without visiting Guatape.
-You might read its overrated, but we don’t think so.
-This is the most popular day trip from Medellin and its for good reason.
+This is the most popular day trip from Medellin and it’s for good reason.
 Not only can you hike up to the top of the stunning natural rock formation of El Penol and see the magnificent views, but you can also head into the small lakeside town of Guatape.
 Read more about what to see on a Guatape Day Trip from Medellin here.

-This colourful Colombian town is known for its coffee shops, where you get coffee in real china cups, and for the colours of the town.
+This colorful Colombian town is known for its coffee shops, where you get coffee in real china cups, and for the colors of the town.

 Guatape is just 90 minutes from Medellin and is easily reachable independently, or by a cost-effective tour from Medellin.
 Here’s our guide to visiting Guatape and how to get there by yourself

-Parque Arvi is an easy day trip from Medellin and it’s possible to reach if by the Medellin Metro system. (read our guide to the Medelllin Metro here) The Park is higher in the Andrean Mountains and a little cooler and its possible to hike some of the trails in the park, or simply head up here for some peace and quiet from the city.
+Parque Arvi is an easy day trip from Medellin and it’s possible to reach it by the Medellin Metro system. (read our guide to the Medellin Metro here) The Park is higher in the Andrean Mountains and a little cooler and it’s possible to hike some of the trails in the park, or simply head up here for some peace and quiet from the city.
 There are lots of places to eat up here and you’ll need to take one of the guided tours to visit the trails at this time.
-There’s more on what to do in Parque Arvi here
+I wrote more on what to do in Parque Arvi here.

 You can visit Parque Arvi independently, but for a more in-depth visit, you’ll want to take a tour with a local who can explain and take you to all the right places – this tour explores Medellin and then heads to Parque Arvi for an in-depth tour.

-You’ll find Cocorna just 2 hours from Medellin and there you’ll find the centre of paragliding adventure tourism in Colombia.
-Corcorna isn’t that well known, so if you’re looking for an off the beaten track day trip from Medellin, this is for you.
-The take off site of the paragliding is stunning and you’ll get to see both the town below and a waterfall in the jungle! (please make sure that your travel insurance covers you for adventure sports before booking this tour!
+You’ll find Cocorna just 2 hours from Medellin and there you’ll find the center of paragliding adventure tourism in Colombia.
+Corcorna isn’t that well known, so if you’re looking for an off-the-beaten-track day trip from Medellin, this is for you.
+The take-off site of the paragliding is stunning and you’ll get to see both the town below and a waterfall in the jungle! (please make sure that your travel insurance covers you for adventure sports before booking this tour!
 Our guide to Colombia travel insurance is here.)